ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 ...
 ```

-This option runs our container on our host without any network isolation (almost the same as running two nginx without on the same host without containers)
+This option says kubelet that containers created should be run on the host without any network isolation (almost the same as running two nginx on the same host without containers)

-Now we will try to update our pod manifests to run our containers in separate network "namespaces"
+Now we will try to update our pod manifests to run containers in separate network namespaces
 ```bash
 {
 cat <<EOF> /etc/kubernetes/manifests/static-nginx.yml